thompsonsed/pycoalescence/docs/_build/html/_sources/README_pycoalescence.rst.txt

 - :func:`set_database() <pycoalescence.coalescence_tree.CoalescenceTree.set_database>` generates the link to the SQL
   database, which should be an output from a **necsim** simulation (run using the :class:`Simulation class <pycoalescence.simulation.Simulation>`).
-- :func:`import_comparison_data() <pycoalescence.coalescence_tree.import_comparison_data>` reads an SQL database which
+- :func:`import_comparison_data() <pycoalescence.coalescence_tree.CoalescenceTree.import_comparison_data>` reads an
-  contains real data to compare to the simulation output.
+  SQL database which contains real data to compare to the simulation output.
 The comparison data should contain the following tables:

   - BIODIVERSITY\_ METRICS, containing *only* "metric", "fragment", "value" and "number_of_individuals" columns.
     The metric can be "fragment_richness" or any other metric created by your own functions which exists also in